jterzis/8-Puzzle-Solver/readme.txt

 This version of A* for the 8-puzzle checks if a node removed from fringe is on visited (closed) list and if so does not expand it.
 It also checks that successors are not on fringe before expanding them as per Norvig's general graph algorithm.

+TO RUN: Please unzip files into a directory and load "jt2514.lisp" to run (8-puzzle 'initial-state #'heuristic) or (random-case)

+Note: As per the assignment details, (random-case) produces 1 initial solvable state.
+It does so by checking that the number of inversions in a pseudorandom 9 element permutation of digits [0 8] is even.

+Note: Running this code on CLISP can potentially result in a stack overflow.
+Please use Steel Bank Common Lisp or an implementation with a variable stack size.

 Extra Credit:
-We chose to use manhattan distance + linear conflict as our dominant heuristic.
+I chose to use manhattan distance + linear conflict as the dominant heuristic over manhattan and misplaced.
 Linear conflict on its own is an admissable heuristic because it underestimates the true cost to the goal by relaxing the problem constraints and adding costs that would apply in reality if and only if tiles could uproot and fly over eachother.
 Specifically, for each line, if two squares